vitalets/playwright-bdd/docs/writing-steps/decorators.md

 import { Fixture, Given, When, Then } from 'playwright-bdd/decorators';
 ```

-Apply `@Fixture` decorator to the whole class - to bind it with Playwright fixture name.
-Apply `@Given, @When, @Then` decorators to particular methods:
+Apply the `@Fixture` decorator to the whole class to bind it with the Playwright fixture name.
+Apply the `@Given, @When, @Then` decorators to particular methods:
 ```ts
 // TodoPage.ts
 import { Page, expect } from '@playwright/test';